 Children can be difficult with their tendency to be naughty.
 It is quite likely you lose patience and yell, which can leave the child wailing and upset.
-Some parents have few qualms at slapping their child even if it is in front of relatives or even strangers.
+Some parents have few qualms about slapping their child, even if it is in front of relatives or even strangers.
 That makes you bad parents.
 You may feel sorry for it later, but the damage would have been done.

 Learn to control the child’s naughty outbursts in a more reasonable manner.
 For example, if he breaks a sibling’s toy, then take away his favorite toy and say he gets it only when he apologizes and promises never to do it again.
 Once he does so, you must explain to him why his actions were wrong, and how he must never damage someone else’s belongings.